JulieRauer/Questionnaire/Questionnaire_After.md

 	Please indicate how important this feature is to you on a scale from 1 - 5.

-	Circle: 1 - not important at all, 3 - maybe, 5 - very important
+	Circle: 1 - not important at all, 2 - not sure, 3 - maybe, 4- important, 5 - very important

 	<pre>1     2     3     4     5 <pre>